kcp-dev/enhancements/keps/core/0002-proxy-workspace.md

 ### Goals

-1. Agree how to make mount functionality as pluggable as possible.
-2. Agree on the scope of the mount functionality.
-3. Agree on the implementation of the mount functionality.
+1. Mounting remote clusters as workspaces
+2. Softlink - mounting other workspaces as sub-workspaces, where changing the sub-workspace would change the parent workspace as well.

 ### Non-Goals

-Proxy/Mount functionality is not meant to be a replacement for the kcp clusters.
+* Proxy/Mount functionality is not meant to be a replacement for the kcp clusters.
 In addition implementation of the mount functionality itself is out of scope of this proposal.
 We should enable the mount functionality to be implemented by 3rd party using kcp as a platform.

+* Mount resources.
+This proposal is about enabling the mount functionality for all workspaces, not about mounting individual resources inside workspace.

+* AuthN/authZ is out of scope of this proposal.
+We assume that the mount functionality implements just forwarding and redirections.
+Authentification and authorization is implementers responsibility by either federating identities or using other means to authenticate and authorize requests.

 ## Proposal